alachins/RAiSD-AI/README.md

 The executable is placed in the path bin/release.
 A link to the executable is placed in the installation folder, i.e., RAiSD-AI-master.

-RAiSD versions 2.7-3.1 required the [GNU Scientific Library (GSL)](https://www.gnu.org/software/gsl/).
-This is no longer the case for RAiSD-AI.
+RAiSD versions 2.7-3.1 required the [GNU Scientific Library (GSL)](https://www.gnu.org/software/gsl/) to calculate μ values using interpolation in grid-based scans.
+This is no longer required, as RAiSD-AI contains a native implementation of grid-based scans for both the μ statistic and the CNN.
 Information on how to compile and run legacy RAiSD code (e.g., v3.1) can be found [here](https://github.com/pephco/RAiSD?tab=readme-ov-file#download-and-compile).